jbossdemocentral/bpms-governance-demo/README.md

 JBoss BPM Suite Governance Demo
 ===============================

+*Deprecated: DTGov is nog longer part of the Red Hat JBoss BPMSuite platform.
+As such, this demo has been deprecated and will no longer be maintained*

 This project fully automates the install of JBoss BPM Suite into an EAP instance and on a separate EAP instance the S-RAMP + DTGov based governance tooling.
 It requires only that you add the governance tooling credentials to your central maven settings before you run the installation.